Navigating the Intersection of AI, Course Design, and Digital Accessibility: A Teaching Guide (Part 1)

 Person's open hand with drawings and light coming out of it

 Welcome to the first part of our teaching guide series on the intersection of artificial intelligence (AI), course design, and digital accessibility.
-In this guide, we'll explore how you can harness the power of AI, specifically large language models (LLMs), to enhance course design and increase equity and digital accessibility for all learners.
+In this guide, we'll explore how you can harness the power of AI, specifically large language models (LLMs), to improve course design and expand access to digital learning for all students.
 Dr. Julaine Fowlin developed a 4 Steps AI response continuum framework as a way for educators to see their AI learning and integration as a journey and give agency on where they should start.
 The framework’s 4 steps are Ignore, Address, Re-design, and Re-define (See Fig 1).
 This teaching guide will use the 4 Steps AI response continuum framework to discuss considerations for each level and provide resources.

 4 Steps AI response continuum framework: Ignore, Address, Re-design, and Redefine